Developer-Mike/obsidian-advanced-canvas/README.md

     - Straight
     - Square
     - A*
+- Add [custom styles](#custom-styles) to nodes and edges for unlimited possibilities
 - [Custom colors](#custom-colors) in the color picker
 - [Properties Support](#properties-support)
   - Set properties for the canvas file